KATRIN-Experiment/Kassiopeia/source/compiling.rst

 optional settings require additional libraries or special hardware in order to operate.

 The use of some external libraries, (e.g. ROOT_ and VTK_) is collectively toggled for all sub-modules at once.
-The *Kassiopeia* simulation software can link against these libraries using the *Kasper* flags outlined in the table below:
+The *Kassiopeia* simulation software can link against these libraries using the *KASPER* flags outlined in the table below:

 +---------------------------------------------------------------------------------------------------------+
 | Collective options                                                                                      |